canonical/cloud-init/doc/rtd/tutorial/lxd.rst

     runcmd:
       - echo 'Hello, World!' > /var/tmp/hello-world.txt

-We can also assert the user data we provided is a valid cloud-config:
+We can also assert the user-data we provided is a valid cloud-config:

 .. code-block:: shell-session